Bypass navigation bar

 The program includes a core of technical courses, along with academic courses such as computer applications, speech communication and business for a well-rounded education.
 Program-specific courses include:

 Check out other programs in Law and Public Safety.

 See a chart of degree plans by college or visit the credit programs home page.

-Our Fire Protection Technology faculty members have not only relevant academic degrees but also impressive professional experience, which makes them able to relate to the challenges you’ll face in the workplace.
-Our instructors work with you one-on-one, encouraging you and helping you to succeed in school and on the job.
+Fire Protection Technology faculty members have academic degrees as well as impressive professional experience, so they can relate to the challenges you’ll face in the workplace.
+Instructors work with you one-on-one, encouraging you and helping you to succeed in school and on the job.
 See profiles of some of our Fire Protection Technology faculty.